 My field of research is in Natural Language Processing (NLP) — a sub-field of Artificial Intelligence — and the goal of NLP is to develop computational models to understand human languages.
 There are a host of NLP applications that are commonly used in our everyday lives: machine translation (e.g. Google Translate) and chatbot (e.g. Siri) are two examples.
-My research is characterised by a diverse flavour of applications, but they are connected by my passion for language modelling, such as discovering topics from document collections, understanding the nature of grammar knowledge, analysing the conversation dynamics of online misinformation, and writing poetry or stories.
-Some of my research has a broader community interest beyond academia — e.g. my work in text generation and influence operations has been covered by science magazines (New Scientist) and mainstream news media (Guardian and BBC).
+My research is characterised by a diverse flavour of applications — such as discovering topics from document collections, understanding the nature of grammar knowledge, analysing the conversation dynamics of online misinformation, and generating poetry and stories — but they are ultimately connected by my interest in language modelling.
+Some of my work has a broader community interest beyond academia; e.g. my research on text generation and influence operations has been covered by science and mainstream news media outlets such as New Scientist, The Guardian and BBC.

 Affiliations: The University of Melbourne’s NLP Group and Information and Influence Hub.